 Filing a Claim for Reimbursement

 The process for filing an application for payment from the recovery fund is not the same for everyone.
 We have provided some general guidelines below for your reference.
-You may also email TREC staff at email@example.com to help answer questions about the process.
+You may also email TREC staff at email@example.com to help answer general questions about the process.

-Obtain an Abstract of Judgement
+Obtain an Abstract of Judgment

 Once you obtain a final judgment from the court, you will need to obtain an Abstract of Judgment.
-Each Texas county may have different requirements for obtaining an Abstract of Judgment.
-You will need to check with the County Clerk's Office in the county where you obtained the judgment and follow the requirements to obtain an Abstract of Judgment.
+Each Texas county may have different requirements for obtaining an abstract of judgment.
+You will need to check with the County Clerk's Office in the county where you obtained the judgment and follow the requirements to obtain an abstract of judgment.

-After you obtain an Abstract of Judgment, you will need to file it with the County Clerk in the real property records of the county in which the court judgment was obtained.
+After you obtain an abstract of judgment, you will need to file it with the County Clerk in the real property records of the county in which the court judgment was obtained.
 For example, if you sued a license holder and obtained a judgment in a Travis County court, you would file the abstract of judgment with the Travis County Clerk in the Travis County real property records.
 You will need to submit a file-stamped copy of the abstract of judgment to the TREC with your recovery fund application.

-Obtain a Writ of Execution
+Obtain a Writ of Execution Returned Nulla Bona

 Filing Your Application

-After obtaining a judgment, abstract of judgment and writ of execution, you may file an Application for Order Directing Payment from the Real Estate Recovery Trust Account or Real Estate Inspection Recovery Fund.
+After obtaining a judgment, abstract of judgment, and writ of execution, you may file an Application for Order Directing Payment from the Real Estate Recovery Trust Account or Real Estate Inspection Recovery Fund.
 This application must be filed in the same court and cause number in which you obtained the judgment.
-You will need to submit a file-stamped copy of the application, along with copies of the original judgment, abstract of judgment, and writ of execution to TREC.
+You will need to submit a file-stamped copy of the application, along with copies of the final judgment, abstract of judgment, and writ of execution to TREC.
 It is not necessary to set a court date at this time.
 Most claims can be resolved without the need to go to court for a hearing.

 Review and Approval

 If the Commission approves the application for payment, some additional paperwork must be completed before payment can be made.
 We will prepare an Order Directing Payment and an Assignment of Judgment.
-These documents must be reviewed and approved by the Office of the Attorney General.
+These documents must be reviewed and approved by the Attorney General.
 Once approved, the Attorney General will send these two documents to the applicant or their attorney with instructions on how to sign the documents, file them with the Court, and send them back to the Office of the Attorney General.
 The Attorney General will return the documents to TREC for final processing.
 Once the TREC receives the documents from the Attorney General, it usually takes 2-3 weeks for TREC to process the application and mail out the checks.

 As you can see, filing an application for payment from one of the recovery funds is a long and somewhat complicated process.
 You may submit an application on your own or hire an attorney to help you with this process.
 If you hire an attorney, you may seek reimbursement for reasonable attorney’s fees paid as part of your application for payment from one or both of the recovery funds.
 Reasonable attorney’s fees are eligible for payment from the recovery funds, but only up to the payment limits of each fund.